simple-guide-to-converting-prometheus-metrics-to-graphite-using-telegraf

 The HG datasource also supports wildcard (*) searching to grab all metrics that match a specified path.

-Now you can apply Graphite functions to these metrics like groupByNode() to aggregate metrics by node, and perSecond() to calculate per-second rates:
+Now you can apply Graphite functions to these metrics like aliasByNode() to reformat the metric names, and integral() to calculate the cumulative sum over time:

 Simple Guide to Converting Prometheus Metrics to Graphite Using Telegraf - 1